andersonopt/website/content/solutions/prospect.md

     description: |-
       ### Quickly move into new markets

       Traditionally, moving into a new market can take several weeks while you find all of the right data.
-AO Prospect has nationwide coverage, so you can move into a new market overnight
+AO Prospect has nationwide coverage, so you can move into a new market overnight.
   - thumbnail: "/images/Layers-new.png"
     description: |-
       ### See all relevant renewable siting data and layers in one place